 Becoming a UCLA student:

-- The UCLA Student Affairs Guidebook is a great resource to learn and become more familiar with life at UCLA.
-Make sure to check it out!
+- The Student Affairs Website is a great resource to learn and become more familiar with life at UCLA.

 Specific student support & wellness (Read our full page):